 Oh Blackwater, Keep On Rollin’

 Hop in the car after breakfast to pay a visit to Blackwater National Wildlife Refuge, a 25,000-acre waterfowl sanctuary 40 miles south of St. Michaels.
-Sometimes referred to as “the Everglades of the North,” Blackwater Refuge contains one-third of Maryland’s tidal wetlands and is home to the largest breeding population of American bald eagles on the East Coast north of Florida.
-Autumn is a stunning time to visit this sanctuary, as tundra swans from Canada arrive in early November and migrant bald eagles fly in from the north.
+Sometimes referred to as “the Everglades of the North,” Blackwater Refuge contains one-third of Maryland’s tidal wetlands and the east coast’s largest breeding population of bald eagles north of Florida.
+Autumn is a stunning time to visit the sanctuary, as tundra swans from Canada arrive in early November and migrant bald eagles fly in from the north.
 Keep in mind an interesting piece of human history as well—this refuge is believed to have been a hiding place for former slaves on the Underground Railroad.

-A native of the Italian Alps, chef Giancarlo Tondin’s career has led him to some unlikely places.
-From Harry’s Bar in Venice to the Cipriani empire in New York, Tondin can be found these days in downtown Easton at Scossa, his renowned love letter to northern Italian cuisine (8 North Washington Street).
-Celebrate the last night of the long weekend with decadent Italian classics, from maltagliati alla Bolognese to risotto with fresh peas and shrimp.
-Relax and enjoy the splurge, as the sun sets on another long weekend to remember.
+A native of the Italian Alps, chef Giancarlo Tondin’s career has led him to some unlikely places, from Harry’s Bar in Venice to the Cipriani empire in New York.
+Today, Tondin can be found in downtown Easton at Scossa, his renowned love letter to northern Italian cuisine (8 North Washington Street).
+Celebrate the last night of your weekend with decadent Italian classics, from maltagliati alla Bolognese to risotto with fresh peas and shrimp.
+So relax, unwind, and enjoy this well-deserved splurge.